mdeleo10/Azure-Terraform-VPNGW-Connecitivity-Hub-EastUS/README.md

 ### Note: The Service Principal needs to have the RBAC rights over the subscription to
 - Create a Resource Group
 - Create A Vnet and subnet
-- Create Public IP addresses (IPv4 and IPv6)
+- Create Public IP address
 - Create NSG
 - Create a VPNGW and Local Network Gateway